 During the COVID-19 pandemic Andrew was invited by Deirdre Watters (head of communications and member of the national public health emergency team) to help communicating COVID-19 information to young adults (@scicommcollective instagram/tiktok) where Andrew produced a spoken word piece which was highlighted by the Irish Examiner.
 This work was highlighted by the European Centre of Disease Control as best practice in COVID-19 and vaccine communications.

 In November 2021, Andrew began independently producing COVID-19 science communications on TikTok in response to anxiety and uncertainty in the discourse of Irish social media.
-In the 3 months following Andrew built an audience from 500 followers to over 20'000 with his daily series through the Omicron wave whilst accumulating over 2.7 million views in that same time frame.
+In the 3 months following Andrew built an audience from 500 followers to over 30'000 with his daily series through the Omicron wave whilst accumulating over 5 million views.

 Andrew has since given seminars and training's in UL and UCC in science communication and is open to invitations (contact via andrew . mcgovern @ ul . ie).